 Introductory and advanced training tracks are designed to support those new to this work by laying the foundation for interfaith leadership, and providing advanced skills in topics ranging from strategic planning to navigating tricky challenges and more.
 Learn more about our student and educator tracks.

 Plenary sessions feature experienced leaders and their stories of engaging difference in American life.
-This year, attendees have the power to guide these conversations by choosing discussion topics and important questions at the beginning of the gathering.
+Attendees will have the power to guide these conversations by choosing discussion topics and important questions at the beginning of the gathering.
+Look for updates later this year about our 2019 keynote speakers.

 On Saturday afternoon, participants have the opportunity discuss topics and themes not covered in our Training Tracks.
 Dive into the nitty gritty of campus interfaith work, share promising practices for advancing interfaith leadership practices, and discuss the intersections of interfaith cooperation with various social movements.